ImitationNet: Unsupervised Human-to-Robot Motion Retargeting via Shared Latent Space: INTRODUCTION

-While motion retargeting is a long-standing challenge in the robotic and animation community, lately, most research has been focused on the exploration of large human motion capture (MoCap) datasets \cite{human36m, HumanML3D} to learn and synthesize human motions from different modality inputs: text \cite{mdm}, 3D scene \cite{scenemotion}, audio\cite{audiomotion} or conditioned by key-poses \cite{2CH-TR}.
+While motion retargeting is a long-standing challenge in the robotic and animation community, most recent research has been focused on the exploration of large human motion capture datasets \cite{human36m, HumanML3D} to learn and synthesize human motions from different modality inputs: text \cite{mdm}, 3D scene \cite{scenemotion}, audio\cite{audiomotion} or conditioned by key poses \cite{2CH-TR}.
 Our primary goal in this research is to develop a novel method that eliminates the reliance on data annotation, thereby accomplishing the learning of a shared representation space in which human and robot poses are mutually and integrally represented.
 A good representation space ensures that similar poses from both domains are positioned close to each other while dissimilar poses are far apart.
-While previous research \cite{rt_pair_data_1, rt_pair_data_2} requires manually annotating human and robot pairs performing the same pose to learn this retargeting process, we consider an unsupervised training technique that learns how to connect human poses to robots without requiring pairing data.
-This is essential as it permits learning human-robot mapping without prior annotations and reduces the implementation costs for retargeting to new robots.
-For that, we recognize the need to preserve the spatial relationships between human joints and the semantics aspects that reflect the expression of the original human motion.
-We incorporate a perceptual loss into the retargeting learning process to ensure that the robot faithfully follows the movement of the human.
+While previous research \cite{rt_pair_data_1, rt_pair_data_2} requires manually annotating human and robot pairs performing the same pose to learn this retargeting process, we consider an unsupervised training technique that does not require pairing data.
+Consequently, we can reduce the implementation costs for retargeting human poses to new robots.